thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 # Calibration / method of moments - Gali (2015)

-This tutorial is intended to show the workflow to calibrate a model using method of moments.
+This tutorial is intended to show the workflow to calibrate a model using the method of moments.
 The tutorial is based on a standard model of monetary policy and will showcase the the use of gradient based optimisers and 2nd and 3rd order pruned solutions.

 ## Define the model